No bread is an island

 I'm also a vegan, so I have lots of vegan recipes on here - and I'm adding more all the time.

-As I only said to my new Family Learning class in Weston Zoyland this morning, “You’re never out of bread with a bag of self raising flour in the cupboard...
+As I'm fond of saying to my students, “You’re never out of bread with a bag of self raising flour in the cupboard...

 I needed some bread in a hurry for my wife – who isn’t fond of my wholemeal rolls – so I made a quick soda bread in the frying pan, which took me all of 13 minutes.